stonerainphilo/position_read_analyse_1.3/Dailylog.markdown

     And, Since the Decay_Width is SIGNIFICALLY smaller than mass, I STILL think the ```IsResonace``` should be ```true```.
 So, I will set above as mentioned.

 NOTED AS ''NEW6''

+#### 2025-2-26

+OK I Vaguely remember how my code works, but completely forget the details.
+So basically, I'm going to review it and remember it.

+    And it reminds me to write a manual THAT ACTUALLY READABLE.

+#### 2025-3-2

+OKKK I remember lots of details now, like how the hell to run pythia8 and LSD with my code, but my whole dictionary system is just imcomperhensive.
+And some of my pics gone lost.
+MAYBE they are in the other computer(I'm using the old MAC)?

+About the whloe dictionary system:
+    Unchangable at all.
+It needs too much of touble.
+Just Too Much.
+    I might as well start a new folder whenever It is needed.